 Explore The First Christian Country In The world

 Did you know that Armenia was the first country in the world that adopted Christianity as a state religion?
 It happened in 301 AD with the assistance of Gregory the Illuminator and Armenian king Trdat III.
 The country began the destruction of pagan temples and the construction of Christian churches.
 The very first was the Echmiadzin Cathedral, which became the first Christian cathedral in the world.
-You can see this magnificent creation in the town of Echmiadzin, the religious center of all Armenians.
+You can see this magnificent creation in the town of Echmiadzin, the religious centre of all Armenians.
 Today, religious monuments of Christianity can be seen everywhere throughout Armenia.
 Look out for their majestic medieval architecture, which, juxtaposed against the striking surrounding landscapes, create a spectacular sight.
 We also recommend paying a visit to the mysterious Monastery of Geghard, half-carved in the rock and over 800 years old.
 Alternatively, fly over the deep gorge to the Monastery of Tatev, a pearl of medieval Armenian architecture, or visit the prison where Gregory The Illuminator suffered at the Monastery of Khor Virap.

 Enjoy the view of Mount Ararat